lawndoc/AdvancedHuntingQueries/README.md

 # AdvancedHuntingQueries
 My collection of Microsoft 365 Advanced Hunting Queries written in Kusto Query Language (KQL).
+My queries are public domain ([Unlicense](LICENSE)), but I'd appreciate a credit/tag if you republish my queries.

 This repo includes '🔎' icons with hotlinks that plug the queries right into your M365 Security tenant.